Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Related Work

 \section{Related Work}

-\textbf{Adverse Weather Nighttime Image Restoration.} Early works~\cite{NICIP2014,NCVPR2017} typically relied on physical priors and statistical assumptions, limiting their effectiveness and robustness in handling complex real-world scenarios.
-To address the limitations, several data-driven methods have been developed, achieving impressive results in restoring nighttime images degraded by haze~\cite{NPCM2018,NECCV2020,NACM2020,NACM2023,NACM20232,NCVPR2024}, rain~\cite{NICCV2023} and snow~\cite{SICCV2023}.
+\textbf{Adverse Weather Nighttime Image Restoration.} Early works~\cite{NICIP2014,NCVPR2017} typically relied on physical priors and statistical assumptions, limiting their effectiveness and robustness in handling real-world scenarios.
+To address the limitations, several data-driven methods have been developed, achieving impressive results in restoring nighttime images degraded by haze~\cite{NICIP2012,NACM20232,NCVPR2024,NTIP2022,retinex7,CVPRW2022,NAAAI2025}, rain~\cite{NICCV2023,NAAAI2024} and snow~\cite{SICCV2023}.
 However, existing works focus on single-type degradations and overlook the fact that real-world nighttime scenes often involve multiple simultaneous degradations caused by adverse weather and uneven lighting.

-\textbf{Multi-Weather Image Restoration.} Multi-weather image restoration aims to restore various weather-degraded scenes using a single model~\cite{TKLCVPR2022,UMWECCV2022,LWGWSCVPR2023,FewECCV2024,LCVPR2024,RAMITCVPR2024,MPPCVPR2024,OneRestoreECCV2024}.
-Recently, numerous Transformer-based approaches are developed, which investigate weather type queries~\cite{TransCVPR2022}, adverse weather pixel categorization~\cite{HistogramECCV2024}, texture-guided appearance flow~\cite{CPCVPR2023}, codebook prior fusion~\cite{AWICCV2023}, and \etc. Moreover, several recent works~\cite{WeatherDiff2023,TTTECCV2024,SCVPR2024} leverage remarkable generative capabilities of diffusion models for restoration performance boosting.
-To the best of our knowledge, all the previous methods focus on daytime scenes and ignore the entanglement of multiple adverse weather conditions with non-uniform illumination in nighttime scenes.
+\textbf{Multi-Weather Image Restoration.} Multi-weather image restoration aims to restore various weather-degraded scenes using a single model~\cite{UMWECCV2022,FewECCV2024,LCVPR2024,MPPCVPR2024,LAAAI2024,RAAAI2024,DAAAI2025,UICLR2025,TSD2025}.
+Recently, numerous Transformer-based approaches are developed, which investigate weather queries~\cite{TransCVPR2022}, adverse weather pixel categorization~\cite{HistogramECCV2024}, texture-guided appearance flow~\cite{CPCVPR2023}, codebook prior fusion~\cite{AWICCV2023}, and \textit{etc}.
+Moreover, several recent works~\cite{WeatherDiff2023,TTTECCV2024,SCVPR2024} leverage remarkable generative capabilities of diffusion models for restoration performance boosting.
+To the best of our knowledge, all the previous methods focus on daytime scenes and ignore the entanglement of multiple weather conditions with non-uniform lighting in nighttime scenes.